 If you would like support in developing an evidence submission, please contact us at [email protected].

 - Briefings: Our UK Global Human Rights Sanctions Briefing, co-published with Human Rights First and our Factsheet on the UK’s Use of Coordinated Magnitsky Sanctions

 - Submission template: Our template for NGO submissions to the UK Global Human Rights Sanctions regime

 - Analysis: Our data analysis of the first year of the UK’s Global Human Rights Sanctions regime

-- Podcast: RUSI’s Suspicious Transaction Report interview with REDRESS International Legal Adviser, Charlie Loudon, about NGOs’ role in the sanctioning process
+- Podcast: RUSI’s interview on Suspicious Transaction Report where we discuss NGOs’ role in the sanctioning process

 - Guidance Note: Our guidance note on evidence collation for civil society sanctions submissions